- What is mercury?

 - increases in blood pressure or heart rate

 Unborn babies are at great risk of adverse health effects from mercury because they are in the early stages of development.
 Mercury in an expectant mother’s body can pass to the fetus and accumulate there.
-Effects to the unborn child include:
+Potential effects to the unborn child include:

 - brain damage

-Mercury can be very difficult to clean up fully and is extremely hard to get out of clothes, furniture, carpet, floors, walls and other porous items.
-Many cleaning techniques spread the mercury out and create more vapors.
+Mercury can be very difficult to clean up.
+It is extremely hard to get out of clothes, furniture, carpet, floors, walls and other porous items.
+Once spilled, mercury beads can scatter and settle into nooks and cracks in the floor.
+Many standard techniques for cleaning up a liquid spill (like using a mop or towels) should not be used to clean up mercury; in fact, this is likely to spread the mercury out and create more vapors.
 If mercury is not properly cleaned up, it can remain for months or years and cause an ongoing health risk.

-Go to Missouri Department of Natural Resources Cleaning up Mercury Fact Sheet for cleanup instructions for small mercury spills such as a broken household thermometer (about 1 gram), thermostat (about 3 grams), or compact fluorescent bulb (about 5 milligrams).
+The Missouri Department of Natural Resources Cleaning Up A Mercury Spill with cleanup instructions for small mercury spills such as a broken household thermometer (about 1 gram), thermostat (about 3 grams), or compact fluorescent bulb (about 5 milligrams).

-For larger mercury spills, please contact the Missouri Department of Natural Resources on its 24-hour Environmental Emergency Response hotline at 573-634-2436 for technical advice and assistance.
-Guidelines for cleaning up mercury spills both large and small can be found here.
+For larger mercury spills, contact the Missouri Department of Natural Resources 24-hour Spill Line for technical advice and assistance at 573-634-2436.

 - Do not wipe with a cloth or towel.
 Mercury is not absorbent, so this spreads the mercury and breaks it into smaller pieces.